tylerthehaas/dev-journal/2018/November.md

 There is a regex that determines which routes should have the sidebar.
 This is located at `src/reducers/app.js` in the `isOverview` key of the `handleActions` call.

 Got testing working to my satisfaction by creating a createProvider helper function.
 Tomorrow I will finish writing tests for Empty state.

+# November 21st, 2018

+## empty state

+There is an `Empty` component that renders our empty states.

+## side widgets

+The `AttachedSection` component handles all side widgets.
+This is currently mostly used for goals.

+## Home view

+The home view is rendered by the `Schedule` component.
+I added a prop to control whether or not to render unscheduled team members.

+## React-Testing-Library portals

+It is currently very hard if not impossible to test that a modal appears without testing implementation details.
+I want to look into this further but for now I will just test that the function that renders the modal is called.

+## calendar work

+I was able to